CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas-11/setting-up-pg/30-pg_hba-conf.md

 The third column controls which roles this rule will apply to. `replica_user` refers to a role with that name that was given the special REPLICATION privilege for this purpose.
 Again the special `all` value can be used here.

 The fourth column specifies the client machine address(es) that this record matches.
 This can be a hostname, a CIDR formatted IP address range or certain special keywords covered in the documentation.
 If hostnames are being used, ensure reverse name resolution is working properly and performant.
-Recommend using IP address ranges if possible.
+Using IP address ranges is recommended.

 The fifth column refers to the authentication method.
 Here `md5` refers to a hashed password method.
 There are many, many different methods possible and the above documentation link goes over all of them.
 The more recent method of `scram-sha-256` is highly recommended over `md5` if supported by the client.